Rana Sanaullah

-Rana Sanaullah Khan (born 1 January 1955) is a Pakistani lawyer and politician who is currently serving as Special Assistant to the Prime Minister on Political Affairs since April 2024.
+Rana Sanaullah Khan (born 1 January 1955) is a Pakistani lawyer and politician who is currently serving as a Senator since 2025 and Special Assistant to the Prime Minister on Political Affairs since April 2024.
 Previously, he served as the 39th Interior Minister of Pakistan in the first Shehbaz Sharif government.
 He is the second most popular official in the current Shehbaz Sharif government.

 He was a member of the National Assembly of Pakistan from August 2018 to August 2023.
 He is a senior member of the PML-N and the president of the PML-N in Punjab since 4 May 2019.
 Before getting elected to the National Assembly of Pakistan, Sanaullah had been elected to the Provincial Assembly of Punjab five times and had served in high-ranking ministries of the province.

-Previously, he served as the Law and Parliamentary Affairs Minister of Punjab from 2008 to 2018, Local Governments and Community Development Minister of Punjab from 2008 to 2014, Revenue Minister of Punjab from 2008 to 2013, Public Prosecution Minister of Punjab from 2008 to 2013, and the Deputy Leader of the Opposition (Punjab) from 1990 to 1993 and again from 2002 to 2007.
+Previously, he served as the Law and Parliamentary Affairs Minister of Punjab from 2008 to 2018, Local Governments and Community Development Minister of Punjab from 2008 to 2014, Revenue Minister of Punjab from 2008 to 2013, Public Prosecution Minister of Punjab from 2008 to 2013, and the Deputy Leader of the Opposition (Punjab) from 1990 to 1993 and again from 2002 to November 2007.